kubedb/docs/docs/guides/mongodb/backup/archiver/index.md

 ## Point in time recovery using MongoDBArchiver

 Now, we already marked the time after we've inserted our documents.
-So, we'll use that time to create a new database to point in time recover the data.
+So, we'll use that time to create a new database to point-in-time-recover the data.

 Let's deploy a new mongodb which will have the data till the time we specify, which is the time after inserting the data in the `newdb` database in our previous mongodb.